dkirkby/E4S/projects/Chatter.md

 # Project: Communication between Circuits

 In this project you will explore how two circuits can communicate.
 You will first implement a simple protocol for sending a small number of binary values and debug it at low speeds using a direct electrical connection.
 Next, you will speed up the communication 100 times and implement a higher-level layer for sending text messages.
-Finally, you replace the direct electrical connection with a wireless infrared connection.
+Finally, you will replace the direct electrical connection with a wireless infrared connection and implement bidirectional communication.

 ## Build the Transmitter